-- 10. Before a DAB may be granted a licence, the Authority has to be satisfied that all the criteria in Schedule 1 to the Act are, or are capable of, being fulfilled by the applicant.
-Once licensed, DABs are subject to the Authority's continuing supervision and regulation, which includes the criteria for licensing.
-DABs are required to submit information about their business at intervals determined by the Authority in accordance with the Act and any related regulations, rules, guidance notes or codes.
-Where a DAB fails to meet a criterion, the Authority can and may take action in accordance with the powers vested under the Act and as detailed in the Principles, the AML Principles and the SPUEP. - 11.
-The Act sets out the framework for the minimum criteria to be met and complied with by licensed DABs.
-These criteria are interpreted and applied in the context of the particular circumstances of individual DABs, and developments in the sector generally.
-In addition to reviewing the periodic, annual and other reporting data received from DABs, the Authority's supervision involves detailed prudential discussions with the DAB's senior management as required.
-The Authority shall determine the frequency of those discussions based on the nature, scale, complexity and risks undertaken by the DAB and the conduct of its business.
-Meetings may take place either at the Authority's offices or at the DAB's premises. - 12.
-In addition, compliance visits are routinely made on the premises of DABs to add to the Authority's understanding of the DAB's management structures, operations, policies and controls and to assist the Authority in satisfying itself that each DAB continues to conduct its business prudently and in accordance with all relevant criteria. - 13.
-Where a DAB becomes aware of breaches or potential breaches, it is expected that the DAB will alert the Authority forthwith so that any necessary remedial action can quickly be agreed.
-Similarly, the DAB must alert the Authority to any proposed material change in its business.
+10. Before a DAB may be granted a licence, the Authority has to be satisfied that all the criteria in Schedule 1 of the Act are being, or are capable of being, fulfilled by the applicant.
+Once licensed, DAB's are subject to the Authority's continuing supervision and regulation, which includes the criteria for licensing.
+DAB's are required to submit information about their business at intervals determined by the Authority in accordance with the Act and any related regulations, rules, guidance notes or codes.
+Where a DAB fails to meet a criterion, the Authority can and may take action in accordance with the powers vested under the Act and as detailed in the Principles, the AML Principles and the SPUEP.

+- 11. The Act sets out the framework for the minimum criteria to be met and complied with by licensed DAB's.
+These criteria are interpreted and applied in the context of the particular circumstances of individual DAB's, and developments in the sector generally.
+In addition to reviewing the periodic, annual and other reporting data received from DAB's, the Authority's supervision involves detailed prudential discussions with the DAB's senior management as required.
+The Authority shall determine the frequency of those discussions based on the nature, scale, complexity, and risk profile of the DAB and its business conduct.
+Meetings may occur either physically or virtually, at the Authority's offices or the DAB's premises. - 12.
+In addition, compliance visits are routinely made either physically or virtually, to the premises of DAB's to add to the Authority's understanding of the DAB's management structures, operations, policies and controls and to assist the Authority in satisfying itself that each DAB continues to conduct its business prudently and in accordance with all relevant criteria. - 13.
+When a DAB becomes aware of breaches or potential breaches, it is expected that the DAB will alert the Authority immediately so that any necessary remedial action can quickly be agreed upon.
+Similarly, the DAB must alert the Authority to any proposed material changes to its business.
 This will allow the Authority to assess whether the changes impact the DAB's ability to fulfil the minimum criteria. - 14.
 This part of the Principles set out the Authority's interpretation of the statutory licensing criteria.

-Schedule 1 Paragraph 1: "Controllers and Officers to be fit and proper persons"
+Schedule 1 Paragraph 1: "Controllers and Officers to be fit and proper persons."